fkong7/Auto-LV-Modeling/README.md

 ### 1. Construct LV Surface Meshes with Tagged Boundary Faces
 * Update run_svsurfaces.sh with correct file and folder names.
-* Run the shell file to generate a LV surface mesh for each segmentation file in a folder.
+* Run the shell script to generate a LV surface mesh for each segmentation file in a folder.
     ```
     sv_python_dir=/usr/local/bin
     model_script=Modeling/main.py